Parental insurance and allowances to parents in Sweden

 - Adoption allowance

-Families with children living in Sweden receive financial support in the form of child allowance.
+All families with children living in Sweden receive financial support in the form of child allowance.
 This is paid from the month following the child's birth, or later, for example, if the child moves to Sweden.
-Child allowance is tax-free and is paid up to and including the quarter in which the child turns 16.
+The allowance is tax-exempt.
 A supplementary allowance for additional children is paid to families with two or more children.